Thinking Beyond Borders for Japan

 Permanent residents are taxed on their worldwide income whereas non-permanent residents are taxed on their income other than foreign-source income under the Japan tax law, regardless of where it is paid, and their foreign-sourced income paid in and/or remitted into Japan.
 Non-residents are taxed on Japanese-sourced income only.
-Individual income taxes in Japan consist of a national income tax (NIT) and a local inhabitant tax (LIT).
-Tax treatment is dependent upon residency status.
+Individual income taxes in Japan consist of national income tax (NIT) and local inhabitant tax (LIT).
+Tax treatment is dependent upon individual’s residency status.

 A person’s liability for Japanese tax is determined by residency status.
 There are two categories of individual taxpayers: resident and non-resident.
 A resident is an individual whose living base is in Japan or has resided in Japan for a continuous period of 1 year or more.
 A resident is further classified as either a non-permanent resident or a permanent resident.